The da Vinci® Surgical System

 * A full range of Endowrist instruments is available to the surgeon while operating.

 * The instruments are designed with seven degrees of motion - a range of motion even greater than the human wrist

-* Each instrument has a specific surgical mission such as clamping, suturing and tissue manipulation.
+* Each instrument is designed for a specific task, such as clamping, cutting, coagulating, dissecting, suturing and manipulating tissue.